-SOC 204 - Research Methods in Social Science (5 cr)

-The study of the basic data, theory, methodology and attitudes of the social scientist independent of any special area.
+SOC 204 - Research Methods in Social Science (5 cr) The study of the basic data, theory, methodology and attitudes of the social scientist independent of any special area.
+Crosslisted with PSYC 204.
+Credit will not be granted for both.
 Prerequisite: PSYC& 100 or SOC& 101.
 (SCC, SFCC)